Skip to content Skip to footer navigation

 • Price: $200

-This Kogan klutz scored just 28% for water removal, which was the lowest score received by any model in our testing.
-There are in fact three Kogan dehumidifiers with a CHOICE Expert Rating of 56% or lower in our test, which means you probably want to avoid the brand altogether if you're in the market for this kind of appliance.
+This Kogan klutz scored just 24% for water removal, which was the lowest score received by any model in our testing.
+In fact, both Kogan dehumidifiers we tested make this list to avoid, which means you probably want to avoid the brand altogether if you're in the market for this kind of appliance.
 Not only do they not perform well, but they also offer only a poor one-year warranty.

 Not only do they not perform well, but they also only offer a poor one-year warranty